weiran0630/weiran0630/README.md

 Front-end software developer
 ----------------------------

-I came from Hong Kong🇭🇰, currently studying for a Bachelor of Computer Science and Information Engineering in Ming Chuan University Taiwan 🇹🇼, and I love Taiwan!
-I enjoy creating interesting applications and learning new technology 🤖.
+I came from Hong Kong🇭🇰, I'm passionate about building reliable software with user-friendly UIs.
+Currently, I’m working at SUIQUI as a Frontend Developer.

 * 🌍  I'm based in Taiwan
 * 🖥️  See my portfolio at [edison-web-dev](http://edison-web-dev.vercel.app)
 * ✉️  You can contact me at [wei-ran@tuta.io](mailto:wei-ran@tuta.io)
-* 🧠  I'm learning Ionic framework and Django
+* 🧠  I'm proficient in Next.js and the React ecosystem
 * 🤝  I'm open to collaborating on Interseting open-source projects

 ### Skills